Bonus: Download the purchase order implementation template

 A blanket purchase order is a legal document binding on the buyer for the commitment with a supplier.

 A blanket is for a fixed amount.
-The AP (Accounts Payable) team can process invoices from a single vendor against the purchase order until the supplier invoice amount remains below that blanket purchase order amount.
+The AP team can process invoices from a single vendor against the purchase order until the supplier invoice amount remains below that blanket purchase order amount.

 Here are some examples of how to best use the blanket purchase orders in your procurement process